4 min read

 We're going right back to high school chemistry with this one.
 We're going proper scientific method to ensure we do ourselves and our potential new adventure justice.

-- Define the goal.
-Those new to the Dojo will be blissfully unaware of how much we harp on about goal setting.
-But goal setting β especially in the context of an experiment β is kinda the whole jam.
-However, in this specific instance, kicking the defined goal is a cherry on top.
-Ultimately, we just want a destination to head towards so we can get a feel for the road.
+1. Define success.
+Those new to the Dojo will be blissfully unaware of how much we harp on about a personal definition of success.
+It's kinda the whole jam.
+It's probably unreasonable to expect we'll see this manifest within the constraints of this specific experiment, but it will provide us with a destination to head toward so we can get a feel for the road.

-- Set the timeline.
-All good experiments have a start and end date.
-For our purposes, we want to be very clear about the concentrated window of time we'll be giving our all to this pursuit.
-Doing so sharpens our focus and holds us accountable.
+2. Set the timeline.
+All good experiments have a predetermined start and end date.
+We want to be super duper crystal clear about the concentrated window of time we'll be giving our all to this endeavour.
+Doing so will sharpen our focus, deflate some of the overwhelm, and hold us accountable.

-- Schedule the actions required.
-Working backwards from our goal, we now want to list the actions we expect to be required.
-At the end of the day, we're all just making educated guesses up in here, but we can ask a friend or teacher (or this groovy lil' place called The Actor's Dojo) for advice if we'd prefer.
-That said, donβt discount the value of a beginner's mind.
+3. Schedule the actions required.
+Working backwards from our personal definition of success, we want to list the actions we imagine would be required.
+We're all just making educated guesses up in here, but we can ask a friend or teacher (or this groovy lil' place called The Actor's Dojo) for advice if we'd prefer.
+That said, don't discount the value of a radiant beginner's mind.

-- Begin.
-A perk of being an actor is that we β and only we β can bestow our "actor-ness" on ourselves.
-So, when our start date rolls around, we need to consciously step into our new identity as an actor.
+4. Begin.
+A perk of being an actor is that we – and only we – can bestow our "actor-ness" on ourselves.
+So, when the start date rolls around, we need to consciously step into our new identity as an actor.
 And, #realtalk, if we're approaching the actor's path with this kind of clarity and commitment, we'll actually be waaay more of an "actor" than many who already claim the title.

-- Evaluate.
-Finally, when our experiment comes to a close, we evaluate the results.
-This will entail reflecting on whether we enjoyed actually driving in the actor's lane, or whether we just enjoyed the idea of it.
-There's no right or wrong here, just what's right for us at this moment in time.
+5. Evaluate.
+Finally, when our experiment comes to a close, we analyse and assess the results.
+This will entail reflecting on whether we actually enjoyed driving in the actor's lane, or just the idea of it.
+There's no objective right or wrong – only what's right for us at this moment in time.